CNaVT: CNaVT and ALTE

 The CNaVT has been a member institute of the Association of Language Testers in Europe (ALTE) since 1996 and exchanges expertise with other members in the area of language examination.

 Enrollment

 Although enrolment varies, on average more than 2000 candidates take the examination every year.

 Results

-The exam papers are sent to the Catholic University of Leuven for marking, and results are announced in July.
+The exam papers are sent to the Catholic University of Leuven and Radboud University Nijmegen for marking, and results are announced in July.
 Candidates who have passed receive a certificate.

 The passing rate varies in different profile exams.

 Recognition

 Those who have passed PMT, PPT, Educatief Startbekwaam or Educatief Professioneel are exempted from the language tests of the integration exams, i.e. "Inburgeringsexamen or Naturalisatietoets" for immigration to the Netherlands.
 But the parts concerning the immigrants' knowledge of the Netherlands ("Kennis van de Nederlandse Samenleving or KNS") cannot be exempted.

 In Flanders (Belgium) and the Netherlands, in many universities and colleges, foreign students who have obtained the Educatief Startbekwaam or Educatief Professioneel certificates (and former PTHO and PAT certificates) are regarded as already fulfilled the language requirement for registration.
 In Flanders, in the area of education, a diploma from a recognised institution by the CNaVT can be presented as a proof of a sufficient level of language to work in the sector.